-- As prices push higher, RSI made a lower high.
-This was the first bearish divergence.
-However, no candlestick reversal pattern was present so we sat on our hands.
+- As prices pushed higher, RSI made a lower high which completed the first bearish divergence.
+However, no candlestick reversal pattern was present, so we sat on our hands.

 - Prices made another high after some sideways movement.
-However, RSI did not make a higher high and we got another bearish divergence.
+However, RSI did not make a higher high, and we got another bearish divergence.
 Although IBM tested a new high, it was not able to close above the previous swing high.
-This was a bearish sign.
-The next day completed the evening star candlestick pattern and we shorted.
+This failure was a bearish sign.
+The next day completed the evening star candlestick pattern, and we shorted.